 Windows, Doors and Locks: All broken windows or locks should be reported to the Physical Plant (ext.
 6313) or Campus Safety (ext.
 6300).
 Exterior doors should not be propped open, if found open they should be secured and reported to Campus Safety.

-Missouri law and college policy prohibits anyone other than commissioned police officers from carrying weapons on campus.
+Missouri law and college policy prohibit anyone other than commissioned police officers from carrying weapons on campus.
 A weapon is defined as any object that is designed to cause injury or shoot a projectile.
 This includes paintball guns, blowguns, pellet/bb guns, archery equipment, knives with blades over four inches long, and ammunition.

 The particular crime categories cited are those required by federal legislation, specifically the Jeanne Clery Disclosure of Campus Security Policy and the Campus Crime Statistics Act of 1998.
 The commonly reported crimes, requests for service, and provisions for the safety of the Culver-Stockton community are on a 24-hour basis and similar to those of a small town.